 First I was surprised to see big rocks on the top of the glacier and this greyish color.
 Well, the glacier is moving and can transport large rocks, sediments…

 We climbed on the glacier and started to trek.
 From there we enjoyed natural ice formations, ice walls, ice fields, small watercourses, etc. Being alone on the glacier is unique.
-Silence fills the space and you feel connected with the greatness of the nature.
-Pictures below will probably be more evocative than my Shakespearish prose (no offence Shakespeare!).
+Silence fills the space and you feel connected to the greatness of nature.
+Pictures below will probably be more evocative than my Shakespearish prose (no offense Shakespeare!).

 I drink this pure water and it was deliciously cold 😉

 Time flew SO fast as we were trekking on the glacier, I wish I could have stayed all day long….Anyway as we were leaving the Mendenhall Glacier behind to embark on our canoe, we crossed this rocky landscape, what a strange contrast!

 As we paddled back, we enjoyed this beautiful environment, turning our heads back to capture one last view of the glacier and surroundings.
 And, on the top of a few trees, we saw a couple of bald eagles.